 I wanted to be a famous musician, but I didn’t know any famous people.
 I didn’t grow up in Hollywood.
 None of my friends were successful.
-Success was a secret insider’s group to which I’d never belong.
-I’m just an introvert from Nowhere, Illinois.
+Fame was a secret insider’s group.

 So when I heard, “It’s all who you know,” it felt like the rest of that sentence was, “and you don’t know anyone.
 So forget it.”

 One day in college we had a guest speaker who was a head-honcho at BMI.

 On his way into class I overheard him say he was hungry.
 He had come straight to our school without lunch, so when the teacher told him it was a two-hour class, he groaned.

 Because everyone was still getting seated, I quickly ran out to the hall, called the local pizza shop, and ordered a few pizzas to be sent to our classroom.

 After they arrived, he laughed and said, “Good move.
-I owe you one,” and gave me his card after class, suggesting I keep in touch.
+I owe you one.”
+He gave me his card after class, and suggested I keep in touch.

 A year later, I realized “It’s all who you know,” doesn’t have to be depressing.
 I just never considered it could work in my favor.

 Every deal that’s bad for someone is good for someone else.
 So instead of moaning about one end of it, I can take the other end.

 Think corporate radio is keeping your music from being heard?
 Then make a radio station!
 Look at the history of SomaFM.com for an example.